publiccodenet/about/activities/communication/communications-plan.md

 * request for 1:1 contact
 * successfully delivered 1:1 contact
 * recommendations or referrals
-* Github issues/contributions to our tools
+* Github issues created or contributions to our tools
-* invitations to speak at/contribute to their platforms (publications and events)
+* invitations to speak at or contribute to their platforms (publications and events)

 ### Donors and board members

 Our goal for engagement with this group is:

 * ongoing commitment to our mission
-* ongoing support for our currrent activities and approach
+* ongoing support for our current activities and approach

 These responses indicate success:

-* expressions of interest, encouragement, or support
+* expressions of interest, encouragement or support
 * recommendations or referrals

 ## How we'll achieve our goals